 A midwife will aim to contact you within 5 working days from point of contact.

-We suggest that you wait for 4-6 weeks after giving birth before requesting an appointment to give yourself time to recover from the birth, to allow your thought processes to settle a little and be ready to talk through your birth experience.
+We suggest that you wait for 4 to 6 weeks after giving birth before requesting an appointment to give yourself time to recover from the birth, to allow your thought processes to settle a little and be ready to talk through your birth experience.

 The midwife will ask you a few questions when booking your appointment to ensure that she has all the information she requires to make your appointment as efficient as possible.